-Outside of adequate sleep duration, we also want to make sure the athlete is getting quality sleep which is measure by how much time is spent in REM and Non-REM sleep.
+Outside of adequate sleep duration, we also want to make sure the athlete is getting quality sleep which is measured by how much time is spent in REM and Non-REM sleep.

-Rapid Eye Movement (REM) Sleep occurs in cycles of about 90-120 minutes throughout the night, and it accounts for up to 20-25% of total sleep time in adult humans.
+Rapid Eye Movement (REM) sleep occurs in cycles of about 90-120 minutes throughout the night.
+It accounts for up to 20-25% of total sleep time in adult humans.
 REM sleep dominates the latter half of the sleep period, especially the hours before waking.

 REM sleep provides the energy to the brain that supports it during waking hours and is necessary for restoring the mind.

-Non-REM Sleep is known as slow-wave or deep sleep, this phase is essential for muscle recovery and restoring the body.
-This makes up about 40% of total sleep time and during this phase your blood pressure drops, and your breathing becomes deeper and slower.
+Non-REM sleep is known as slow-wave or deep sleep.
+This phase is essential for muscle recovery and restoring the body.
+It makes up about 40% of total sleep time.
+During this phase, your blood pressure drops, and your breathing becomes deeper and slower.
 Your brain is resting with very little activity, so the blood supply available to your muscles increases.
 This delivers extra amounts of oxygen and nutrients which facilitate their healing and growth.
 Muscles and tissues are rejuvenated during this phase of sleep.

-This is why ‘non-REM sleep cycle’ is the most important for muscle recovery.
+This is why the ‘Non-REM sleep cycle’ is the most important for muscle recovery.
 During this cycle, the production of growth hormone occurs which is also crucial to growth and development.
-As the body enters the non-REM deep sleep stage, the pituitary gland releases growth hormone which stimulates tissue growth and muscle repair.
+As the body enters the Non-REM deep sleep stage, the pituitary gland releases growth hormone which stimulates tissue growth and muscle repair.
 Not enough sleep causes a sharp decline in growth hormone secretion.
 Growth hormone deficiency is associated with loss of muscle mass and reduced exercise capacity.

-So, why do many gymnasts have trouble going to sleep and staying asleep?
+So, why do so many gymnasts have trouble going to sleep and staying asleep?